Former Chelsea star Ivanovic joins West Brom

 Three Premier League titles and the Champions League were among 10 trophies he won during nine successful years with Chelsea between 2008 and 2017.

-"The Premier League is the best league in the world," Ivanovic said.
+"The Premier League is the best league in the world," Ivanovic, who will wear the number 20 shirt with West Brom, said after finalising his move on Tuesday.

 "I need to challenge myself and I am ready for the challenge.
 I am really happy to be back playing in the Premier League.